IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ####  FN_UID2_DECRYPT: Example

 The following example illustrates use of this function.
+In this example, `AUDIENCE_WITH_UID2` is the receiver's table.

 ```
 SELECT T.token, LATERAL (FN_UID2_DECRYPT(T.token)) AS raw_uid
-FROM receiver's_table T
+FROM AUDIENCE_WITH_UID2 T
 ```

 Result: An additional column named `raw_uid` is added to the query result.